marbleworks/nanikagame-item-container/README.md

 - **UseMoneyAction**: Optional callback invoked with an item's price when it leaves the container. `Money` decreases by that amount.
 - **RefundMoneyAction**: Optional callback invoked with an item's price when it is returned.
   `Money` increases by that amount.
+- Swapping items with other containers is disabled by default.